appunite/mockery/README.md

 defmodule Tested do
   # ...
   import Mockery.Assertions
-  # use Mockery # when need to import both Mockery and Mockery.Assertions
+  # use Mockery # when you need to import both Mockery and Mockery.Assertions

   test "assert any function bar from module Foo was called" do
     Tested.call(1, %{})